maximmax42/CustomRP-Docs/en/faq.md

 - Reinstall Discord.

 If nothing helped, I can't suggest anything else, sorry.

+### The app is stuck on "Updating presence..."

+Check image URLs in Key fields, they might be malformed (e.g. you inserted new link in the middle of an old one).

 ### The app was working before, but then it crashed and now it doesn't launch at all.